Newtonsaurus

-Newtonsaurus is an extinct genus of possibly coelophysoid theropod dinosaur from the Late Triassic (Rhaetian) Lilstock Formation of South Wales, Great Britain.
+Newtonsaurus (meaning "Newton's lizard") is an extinct genus of possibly coelophysoid theropod dinosaur from the Late Triassic (Rhaetian) Lilstock Formation of South Wales, Great Britain.
 The genus contains a single species, Newtonsaurus cambrensis, originally named as a species of Zanclodon, known from an external mould of the front half of a lower jaw.
 With an estimated total length of 5-7 m, it is suggested to have been one of the largest theropods known from the Triassic.